Architectural Science (Co-op Available)

 Non-academic requirements: on-campus evaluation session, including portfolio review, writing and sketching exercises (alternative process for applicants more than 400 kilometres away).

-Applicants who have completed less than 4 years of full-time study at the high school level in Canada (or in a country where English is the first language, or in a school where English is the primary language of instruction) must provide proof of English language proficiency.
+Applicants must provide proof of English language proficiency if they have completed less than 4 years of full-time study at the high school level, with English as the primary language of instruction.
 Acceptable tests and scores are listed below.

 Offers of Admission for Ontario High School Students

 Basic Requirements for Admission